GediminasZukas/udemy-ruby-on-rails-course/README.md

 docker compose up
 ```

-If you are launching server first time, you may need to create a database: `docker compose run web rails db:reset`
+If you are launching server first time, you may need to create and seed a database: `docker compose run web rails db:reset`

 Server can be reached by entering: ```http://localhost:3000/``` in a browser.